Koenvh1/raceroom-commander/README.md

 attempt to join the server with an insufficient rating/reputation.
 Set this to -1 to disable.
 The IDs in the `whitelist_ids` list will never be kicked due to insufficient rating/reputation.

-If you set the `incident_intervals`, then once a player reaches one of the specified amounts of incident points, they will get a drive-through penalty.
-You can specify in `incident_types` which types of incidents should be counted towards this point total.
+In `incidents`, you can set some incident rules.
+Once a player reaches one of the specified amounts of incident points, they will get a penalty.
+The type of penalty is specified in `penalty` (namely `slowdown`, `drivethrough`, or `stopandgo`) and `duration` (in case of stop-and-go or slowdown).
+You can specify in `types` which types of incidents should be counted towards this point total.
 The possible types are:

 | Type | Description                                        |
 |------|----------------------------------------------------|